 Clean jars and lids in hot soapy water; then keep them heated to 180°F for 10 minutes or more until they are ready to be used.
 Maintain the jars at the proper temperature by using one of these methods:

-- Submerge jars in a pot of simmering water on the stove (lids in a smaller pan for easy access)
+- Submerge jars in the hot water canner on the stove (lids in a smaller pan for easy access) and keep at a simmer

 - Submerge jars and lids in water in a slow cooker/roaster set on simmer